 Wait for the videos to be automatically processed and a histogram of results and a dialog box notification of completion to be displayed before clicking OK.

 Click Export Results.
-When additional evaluations are performed, be sure to click the Export Results box in the Current Experiment as the Export Results popup box will not be displayed following the re-analysis.
+Be sure to click the Export Results box in the Current Experiment as the Export Results popup box will not be displayed following the re-analysis.

 NOTE: As there are no reminders to do this, it can easily overlooked, and the analysis will be lost.